The-Back-Room/The-Back-Room.github.io/docs/modding/tools/nsfw.md

 {: .important }
 > {: .opaque }
 > {: .warning }
-> The following posts for adults only.
+> Adults only beyond this point.
 By continuing past this page, you are agreeing that you are of legal age.
 >
 > We take **NO** responsibility for anyone who violates this rule.
 You are responsible for your own actions.
 >